-The $150 billion (Rs 10 lakh crore) outsourcing sector generates about three quarters of its revenue from the United States, where outsourcing companies send thousands of staff every year to work at client locations.
+India's roughly $150-billion outsourcing sector generates about three quarters of its revenue from the United States, where outsourcing companies send thousands of staff every year to work at client locations.

 TCS, second-largest exporter Infosys and No. 3 Wipro Ltd have in the past year increased their focus on high-margin digital and cloud computing services, as competition and pricing pressure on routine IT services dented growth.

-The measure passed last month by the US Congress doubled the cost of sponsoring workers under short-term H1B and L1 visas, and spurred concerns of future curbs on IT work sent overseas by U.S. companies before the U.S. presidential election.
+The measure passed last month by the US Congress doubled the cost of sponsoring workers under short-term H-1B and L1 visas, and spurred concerns of future curbs on IT work sent overseas by US companies before the U.S. presidential election.

 "The higher visa fee is one of the headwinds...but they can expect to recoup some of the costs through contract re-negotiations and the stronger dollar," said Aneesh Srivastava, chief investment officer at IDBI Federal Life Insurance.

-"The higher fee is unjustified because it is designed to hurt India firms disproportionately," said R. Chandrasekhar, president of Nasscom.
-"Immigration reform in general in the U.S. is something that has to happen sooner or later."
+"The higher fee is unjustified because it is designed to hurt India firms disproportionately," said R Chandrasekhar, president of Nasscom.
+"Immigration reform in general in the US is something that has to happen sooner or later."

-But as the IT firms sharpen focus on high-margin digital technology services instead of routine technology infrastructure maintenance and software application projects, they would need to send fewer staff to client locations overseas, analysts said.
+But as Indian IT firms sharpen focus on high-margin digital technology services instead of routine technology infrastructure maintenance and software application projects, they would need to send fewer staff to client locations overseas, analysts said.